domo-domino-desu/toc-20260824-zh/README.md

 ## Status

-Version 1.0.
-I have taught out of it in class from 2018 through 2022.
+This is version 1.0.
+I have used it in class from 2018 through 2022.